Assessment of Student Learning

 Assessment at WSU

 WSU has a centrally coordinated yet highly flexible system for assessment of student learning.
+The Office of the Provost oversees assessment across the university.
+The Office of Assessment of Teaching and Learning (ATL) provides support for undergraduate programs and faculty, while the Graduate School supports assessment in graduate and professional degree programs.
 Departments and faculty have primary responsibilities to develop, implement, and use meaningful, sustainable assessment in degree programs, in ways that address their unique needs and contexts within frameworks of good practice:

 - Faculty drive the assessment of student learning.
 They have a central role in identifying questions, conducting assessment, and interpreting results.